frascoweb/frasco-emails/README.md

 Plus all the options of Flask-Mail.

+For licensing reason, *html2text* is not included in the dependencies.
+It is needed to convert html emails to text in the case *auto_render_missing_content_type* is set to true.
+Install it using pip if you plan on converting html emails to text:

+    $ pip install html2text

 ## Email templates

 Templates for your emails are located in the *emails* folder.
 Templates can